Ahmed bin Mohammed offers condolences on the death of Mohammed Ali Sultan Al Ulama

-His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai, offered his condolences on the death of Sheikh Mohammed Ali Abdul Rahman Sultan Al Olama, one of Dubai’s most prominent scholars, during his visit today (Tuesday) to the mourning tent at Al Khawaneej Council in Dubai..
+His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai, offered his condolences on the death of the late Sheikh Mohammed Ali Abdul Rahman Sultan Al Olama, one of Dubai’s most distinguished scholars, during his visit yesterday to the mourning tent at Al Khawaneej Council in Dubai.

 Follow our latest local and sports news, and the latest political and economic developments via Google News